Pinoy Family Recipes

 How To Cook Bistek Tagalog

-Heat some oil in a large pan over medium heat.
-Add the onion rings and sauté them until they become soft and slightly caramelized.
-Once they’re ready, remove them from the pan and set them aside.
+Heat oil in a large pan over medium heat.
+Add the onion rings and cook until soft and lightly caramelized.
+Remove them from the pan and set aside.

 Spoon scooping a portion of bistek tagalog.